MahendraTennakoon/programming_notes/topics/javascript/symbols.md

 - Symbol
 ```

+It's worth noting that symbols aren't exclusive to JavaScript.
+Symbols are supported by languages like Lisp, Prolog, Ruby and Smalltalk as well.

 ## Creating Symbols

 We can create a symbol by calling the global function `Symbol()`.
 This is in contrast to the other primitive types that have a literal syntax.
 (TODO: find literal syntax, add examples)